Rud5G/magento-skeleton/README.md

 - [ ] Docs - Unit Testing
 - [x] Local Install Script - Option for installing sample data
 - [ ] Investigate and implement Composer autoloading into Magento Bootstrap process
+- [ ] Investigate loading DB credentials for Capistrano via local only file

 ## Justifications ##
 Below are sme justifications for the goals of the project to hopefully convince the haterz.